hybridizer-io/hybridizer-basic-samples/README.md

 They illustrate features of the solution and are a good starting point for experimenting and developing software based on Hybridizer.

 ## WARNING
-Since takeover, we just support CUDA 13.0 other versions, and plugins will come soon
+Since takeover, we just support CUDA 13.0.
+Other versions, and plugins will come soon

 ## Requirements
 Before you start, you first need to check if you have the right environment.
 You need a CUDA-enabled GPU and CUDA 13.0 installed (with the CUDA driver).
 You need to install Hybridizer dotnet tool:
-`dotnet tool install -g Hybridizer --version 2.0.2-alpha
+`dotnet tool install -g Hybridizer --version 2.0.2-alpha` or latest version if available

 ## Run
 Checkout repository, and open vscode or terminal